Verified and Tested 02/25/2015

 This how-to will show you how to install locate on a CentOS server.
 This command is often the easiest and fastest way to find the location of files and directories.
 This is very useful when you’re working on a Linux system for which you are not well acquainted.
 When you install mlocate, it will install the two commands locate and updatedb.
 It will also install a cron job that updates the database daily.

 A server running CentOS.
-If you do not have a server and need one, Atlantic.Net offers a full line of reliable cloud servers.
+If you do not have a server and need one, Atlantic.Net offers reliable cloud hosting options.

 Installing Locate on CentOS a Cloud Server

 The command to install locate on a CentOS is: